Who designed Shell Love Bug?

 How can I see Shell Love Bug?

-Following its debut on 2016 National Seashell Day, Shell Love Bug will appear at designated locations and special events.
+Following its debut in 2016 on Good Morning America, Shell Love Bug will appear at designated locations to be announced.
 Check the Calendar of Events (CLICK HERE FOR link) regularly for updates.